Nevin Sant knows it takes courage to choose a life—and a career Path—that is true to one’s passion.

 On the flip side, Nevin also completed a science degree in chemistry and was studying pre-med but switched to studying nanotechnology.
 She went on to obtain a PhD in material science and engineering.

-Then she dropped another bomb.
+Then she dropped another career path bomb.
 “I told them I wanted to be an art historian.
 They were like, ‘Are you for real?
 You’re going to be homeless.”

 But happenstance, plus a wise mentor, changed the course of her career path and her life.
 “My mentor asked me whether following my art history passion would lead to a job that would lessen the struggles we had as a family putting food on the table.
 He was right.”